avs20/IntroToMachineLearning/IntroMachineReport.md

  may lead us to not the optimum results.
 Also the parameters change for different datasets, so we also tune the parameters according to the dataset.

-The algorithm I chose finally is Logistic Regression and it has a list of parameters to tune from penalty type, C and tolerance. *Penalty* tries the different types of norm. *C* is used for the trade-off between smooth boundary or correct classification. *Tolerance* is the stopping criteria for the algorithm.
+The algorithm finally chosen is **Random Forrest**  and it has a list of parameters to tune from *n_estiamtors*, *max_features*. *n_estiamtors* is the number of decision trees in the forest. *max_features* is the number of features to consider when looking for the best split.

-While searching for different algorithms I tested RandomForest and SVM.
-They have some different params like number of estimators and features to use, gamma, kernel type ,etc..
+While searching for different algorithms I tested Logistic Regression and SVM.
+They havesome different params like number of C, penalty and features to use, gamma, kernel type ,etc..